● What is mould? What is mildew?

 There are a variety of ways to get rid of mold and mildew in the bathroom and most of the time you can find all of things you need in your house already.

 I really hope you have picked up some useful tips on how to prevent and remove the build up of mould and mildew in the bathroom.
 If you have any specific questions about this problem in your bathroom then please add them in the comments section below.
-Thanks for reading.
+Thank you for reading and good luck.

 Greg, Victorian Plumbing